YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Hair transplant planning priorities when finasteride is avoided

-If the patient avoids finasteride because of gynecomastia or hormone sensitivity, the surrounding native hair should be monitored carefully.
+If the patient avoids finasteride because of gynecomastia or hormone sensitivity, the surrounding native hair needs careful monitoring.
 The transplanted grafts may grow well while native hair continues to miniaturize.

 This matters most in diffuse thinning and crown thinning.
 The patient may celebrate good early transplant growth, then later notice that the hair behind it is weaker.
 That can be emotionally difficult if it was not explained before surgery.